DLBD-Department/Python-Teams-Bot/samples/python/02.echo-bot/readme.md

 # Teams Python Bot

-Teams bot is an advanced template-based bot that engages users through conversational interfaces with special fronted features,  integrates with custom APIs for dynamic responses, and incorporates feedback mechanisms for future improvements.
+Teams bot is an advanced template-based bot that engages users through conversational interfaces with special frontend features, integrates with custom APIs for dynamic responses, and incorporates feedback mechanisms for future improvements.
 ## Features

 - **Custom API Integration:** Leverages a custom API to generate responses, enhancing user interactions with dynamic content.